retypeapp/retype/components/container.md

 ### Center on Page

-Text, a [Button](button.md), or any similar Retype component, can be center aligned on the page by nesting the component inside a Container and applying the `content-center` css class.
+Text, a [Button](button.md), or any similar Retype component, can be center aligned on the page by nesting the component inside a Container and applying the `content-center` or `text-center` css class.

 The following samples demonstrate center alignment of a Button and Text: